Robot8A/task-integration/README.md

 - Supplementary materials (e.g., project heatmaps used in the manual review of Geary’s C values)

 ---
+## Prerequisites:
+* Python 3 (tested with 3.11.2)
+    * Install libraries via requirements.txt
+* PostgreSQL (tested with 15.2)
+    * PostGIS (tested with 3.3.2)

+## Data collection and preprocessing

+Run the files in numerical order according to their filename.
+Shell and Python scripts should be run on the terminal, SQL files inside the database.
+Files 08\*_cont_dup\* to 10\*_cont_dup\* are better run with the batch script instead, as the files have to be run repeatedly in batches to avoid hitting disk limits.

+Files with equal numbers but different letters can be run in parallel.
+The file config.py contains the database address, user and password.
+Change according to your setup.

+Please note that the execution time of the scripts depends on the available computing power and may take several days when run on a typical local machine.
+These executions generate the data files required for the analysis described in the following sections.

 ## Reproducibility of Figures and Tables